RealOrangeOne/theorangeone.net/content/posts/lxc-nvidia-gpu-passthrough.md

 Nvidia's professional line "Quadro" have no such restrictions, however you will pay a premium for this, especially for the tier of cards you'd need to play games rather than simply transcode.

+You can also get around this limit using a [patched driver](https://github.com/keylase/nvidia-patch), which claims very good compatibility.
+This is on my list to try once I start hitting the limit myself.

 Now you've got a GPU in your LXC container, go forth and do something useful with it!
 Like [Folding@Home](https://www.youtube.com/watch?v=KU4qOebhkfs), **Not** crypto mining!